fbpx

 What is a FTTN connection for the NBN and how does it work?

-FTTN, which stands for Fibre to the Node, is a type of NBN connection which combines fibre optic and existing copper infrastructure to deliver internet plans to homes and businesses.
+FTTN, which stands for Fibre to the Node, is a type of NBN connection which combines fibre optic and existing copper infrastructure to deliver internet plans to homes.
 Unlike Fibre to the Premises (FTTP), where fibre optic cables run directly to your premises, FTTN utilises the existing copper phone infrastructure in your area to establish a connection.

 Here's how FTTC works: